- Parks & Recreation

 Kennedy Recreation Center

-This facility is comprised of over 150,000 square feet housing 3 NHL Size Ice Arenas, Pro Shop, Hat-Trick Bar & Grill, Skate Rental & Sharpening, Meeting Room, Spacious Team Locker Rooms, Full Concession, Spacious Lobby and Gathering Area.
-YELLOW
+This facility is comprised of over 150,000 square feet housing 3 NHL Size Ice Arenas, Pro Shop, Celly's Bar & Grill, Skate Rental & Sharpening, Meeting Room, Spacious Team Locker Rooms, Full Concession, Spacious Lobby and Gathering Area.

 The Skate Trenton Learn to Skate program is perfect for anyone who is just getting started, and anyone who can already skate but wants to be better.
 Our Professional instructors will help you and your child advance through the levels at a comfortable pace.
 All of our instructors are registered and approved through Learn to Skate USA, offering you the best possible approach when learning how to ice skate.